ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 When you have an account, you can easily create new public repositories following the instructions on the GitHub page.
-Let us assume you have created a repository named fft, a package to support the [fast Fourier transform]{.ndef}.
+Let us assume you have created a repository named fft, a package to support the [fast Fourier transform].
 Then you can download that Git repository with this
 instruction: